ShyamVarsani/WACTF2-Writeups/WACTF2 On-Premise Challenges.md

 ---

 ## 2 RedTiger - Upload a modified config file
+### Challenge Prompt:
+>We were also able to secure a BETA version of the management software used to control the device.
+We don't know anything about this software or how to get it running, but we did come across the following note possibly written by one of the developers:
+### Writeup:
+"I have never wanted to gouge my eyes out with a fork more so than when I was building this Electron application."
 Now that we had a config file from the previous challenge, we had to follow the .asar file 'steps' in the uploading of a modified config file:

 ```